-In order to reduce the amount of data in each of the hot blocks and thus reduce these types of waits, you can also try to create a new tablespace with a smaller block size and move the segment to that tablespace.
-It's also a good idea to check if any low cardinality indexes are being used, because this type of an index will make the database read a large number of data blocks into the buffer cache, potentially leading to the read by other session wait event.
-If possible, replace any low cardinality indexes with an index on a column with a high cardinality.
+To reduce the amount of data in each of the hot blocks and thus reduce these types of waits, you can also try to create a new tablespace with a smaller block size and move the segment to that tablespace.
+It's also a good idea to check whether any low cardinality indexes are being used because this type of an index will make the database read a large number of data blocks into the buffer cache, potentially leading to the read by other session wait event.
+If possible, rewrite queries so that they use an index on a column with a high rather than low cardinality.

 The read by other session wait event indicates that one or more sessions are waiting for another session to read the same data blocks from disk into the SGA.
-Obviously, a large number of these waits will slow down performance.
 Your first goal should be to identify the actual data blocks and the objects the blocks belong to.
-For example, these waits can be caused by multiple sessions trying to read the same index blocks.
+For example, these waits can be caused by multiple sessions trying to read the same index blocks into memory.
 Multiple sessions can also be trying to execute a full table scan simultaneously on the same table.